lisa-lumos/Snowflake/09-data-sharing.md

 If you decide to filter the data in table(s) based on certain conditions, you need to create secure views on the table(s).

-SIMULATED_DATA_SHARING_CONSUMER session parameter can be used to validate whether objects are configured correctly to display only what you want to.
+`SIMULATED_DATA_SHARING_CONSUMER` session parameter can be used to validate whether objects are configured correctly to display only what you want to.

 Consumers can create streams in their own dbs on the shared tables/views.
-For consumers to create streams on shared tables/views, provider must enable change tracking on the shared tables or the underlying tables for a view.
+For consumers to create streams on shared tables/views, provider must enable change tracking on the shared tables, or the underlying tables for a view.

 You remove an account from a share by setting a new list of accounts for it and leaving the desired account off the list.
 After removing an account from a share, you can add it back again to the share; however, they lose the database they created earlier from the share.
 They must create a new database from the share.
 This can have a significant impact on the business operations of the account.
 Similar thing happens if you drop a share.

 ### Sharing Data from Multiple Databases
-Providers can share data that in different databases by using secure views.
+Providers can share data from in different databases by using secure views.
 A secure view can reference objects such as schemas/tables/views from other databases.

-In addition to performing all the standard steps to share data, you must grant the REFERENCE_USAGE privilege on each database referenced by the secure view you want to share.
+In addition to performing all the standard steps to share data, you must grant the `REFERENCE_USAGE` privilege on each database referenced by the secure view you want to share.

 ### Replicating Shares Across Regions and Cloud Platforms (using account replication)
 Account replication enables the objects replication from a source account to many target accounts in the same organization.
-Replicated objects are secondary objects and are replicas of the primary objects.
+Replicated objects are secondary objects, and are replicas of the primary objects.

 A replication group is a collection of source objects that are replicated as a unit to many target accounts.
 Replication groups provide read-only access for the replicated objects.
 Replication groups provide point-in-time consistency for the objects.